 The Airmen's Stories - P/O L W Graham

-Leslie William Graham was born on 17th February 1914 in Northern Transvaal (now Limpopo), South Africa.
-His home was a farm named 'Bandolierkop'.
+Leslie William Graham was born on 17th February 1914 in Germiston in the province of Transvaal (now Gauteng), South Africa.

-He was educated at St. Johns College, Johannesburg and the University of Witwatersrand.
+He was educated at St. Johns College, Johannesburg.

-Graham joined the Transvaal Air Training Squadron in January 1935, going on to a commission in the South African Permanent Force in March 1936.
+Graham joined the Transvaal Air Training Squadron in January 1935, going on to a commission in the South African Permanent Force (Air Force) in March 1936.
 His first posting was the Cape Squadron.

 Graham is recorded as arriving in Southampton aboard the ss Athlone Castle on 31st March 1939 from Durban, South Africa.

-He was granted a direct-entry RAFVR commission because of his previous service.
+He was later granted a direct-entry RAFVR commission because of his previous service.

 He arrived at 7 OTU Hawarden on 15th July 1940 and after converting to Hurricanes joined 56 Squadron at North Weald on 29th July.